The Kingdom of Twilight

-The Kingdom of Twilight is a 1929 film directed by British author and explorer Alexander MacDonald.
+The Kingdom of Twilight is a 1929 British-Australian film directed by British author and explorer Alexander MacDonald.

+It was filmed under the title Tanami, meaning "white feather".

+It was one of the few Australian films made during the late 1920s, when local production went through a major slump.
+The movie was financed in Britain.

 Plot

 Jim Carrington leaves England with his daughter Dorothy after a scandal, and seeks his fortune as a gold prospector in northern Australia.
 He learns of a mysterious tribe of aborigines but is wounded and captured by the drive.
 He is given up for dead by everyone except for Dorothy who continues to search for him.
 She is captured by the tribe as well and discovers her father is alive.
 They return together to white civilisation where Dorothy is reunited with a young gold miner who loves her.